flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Used by game systems for gameplay

 2. **ParsingControl.cs** (`Assets/Scripts/CoreControl/MysteryParsing/`):
+   - Component exists in the scene from start.
-   - Parses mystery JSON file loaded from `StreamingAssets`.
+   - Parses the main mystery JSON file loaded from `StreamingAssets` in its `Awake` method.
    - Populates `GameControl.coreMystery` with the parsed data.
-   - Coordinates with `MysteryCharacterExtractor` to process character data from the `Mystery` object.
-   - Fires events (`OnParsingProgress`, `OnMysteryParsed`, `OnCharactersExtracted`, `OnParsingComplete`) to signal progress and completion, which `InitializationManager` waits for.

-3. **MysteryCharacterExtractor.cs** (`Assets/Scripts/CoreControl/MysteryParsing/`):
-   - Processes character data from the in-memory `Mystery` object provided by `ParsingControl`.
-   - *Note: No longer writes individual character files.
-Ensure any duplicate versions of this script are deleted.*
-   - Fires events (`OnExtractionProgress`, `OnCharactersExtracted`) related to processing progress and completion, which `ParsingControl` listens for.
+   - Sets the `IsParsingComplete` flag when done.
+   - Fires `OnParsingProgress` and `OnMysteryParsed` events.
+(Does *not* coordinate with `MysteryCharacterExtractor` or fire `OnParsingComplete`).

+*(Removed MysteryCharacterExtractor.cs section)*

 ### Character System

-1. **CharacterManager.cs**:
+3. **CharacterManager.cs**:
+   - Component exists in the scene from start.
+   - Initialization is triggered explicitly by `InitializationManager` via the `Initialize()` method after parsing is complete.
-   - Reads character data from `GameControl.coreMystery.Characters`.
+   - Reads character data directly from `GameControl.coreMystery.Characters`.
-   - Manages LLM character creation
+   - Manages LLM character creation, state transitions, and provides access to instances.
-   - Handles character state transitions
-   - Provides access to character instances
+   - Fires `OnInitializationComplete` event when its internal setup is finished.

 2. **CharacterPromptGenerator.cs** (`Assets/Scripts/Characters/`):
    - Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.